 To the Cornell Community:

-Cornell Graduate Students United (CGSU), a group of graduate students interested in achieving labor union representation for graduate assistants at Cornell, has affiliated with the American Federation of Teachers (AFT) and New York State United Teachers (NYSUT).
-CGSU/AFT/NYSUT have filed for a union representation election which will occur on March 27 and 28, 2017, on Cornell’s Ithaca and Geneva campuses.
+Cornell Graduate Students United (CGSU), a group of graduate students interested in achieving labor union representation for graduate assistants at Cornell, is affiliated with the American Federation of Teachers (AFT) and New York State United Teachers (NYSUT).
+CGSU/AFT/NYSUT filed for a union representation election in Spring ’17.

 This website is intended to address information needs of the Cornell community related to this important issue.
-The list of Frequently Asked Questions reflects many of the questions raised about union representation and the election process and its implications.
-The Communications and Resources section includes the set of communications from the Graduate School and the university administration about graduate student union representation.
+The list of Frequently Asked Questions reflects many of the questions raised about union representation.
+The Communications and Resources section includes the set of communications from the Graduate School and the university administration about graduate student union representation to date.

 Barbara A. Knuth

 Senior Vice Provost and Dean of the Graduate School